 Microphones may connect through a media input/output control unit that can select and control multiple audio sources.
 Auxiliary audio streams from a PC or other devices also connect to endpoint through media input/output control unit.
 Audio signals from multiple microphones may be combined into one single audio stream for transmission.

-{Editor’s note: Further contribution is required to discuss in more detail how the audio signals are combined and transmitted.}
+For example: the audio signal from each microphone may be coded as a separate channel using an applicable audio codec.
+This audio coding is then transported to the remote endpoint via a suitable transport such as RTP.

 …

 8.2 Multipoint Control Unit